 With the Tensorflow API (available in different programming languages) you can build models to perform advanced text classification tasks.

 PyTorch is an open-source machine learning framework based on the Torch library and developed by Facebook.
 Simple, flexible, and fast, it’s excellent for both developers and researchers who want to train deep learning models.

 The PyTorch API makes it simple to create text classification models and offers different features to improve your model’s performance.

 Keras is a powerful Python library designed to build deep learning models that can run on top of frameworks like TensorFlow, R, and Theano.

 With a collection of easy-to-use and intuitive APIs (plus, extensive documentation), this library is a great place to get started with text classification and obtain great results.

 Text classification tools help you organize data by topic, sentiment, intent, and more.
-They allow you to automate time-consuming tasks ‒ like tagging incoming emails and routing customer support tickets ‒ and also provide insight into what your customers think about your business.
+They allow you to automate time-consuming tasks ‒ like tagging incoming emails and routing customer support tickets ‒ and provide valuable insights into what customers think about your business.

 Automating daily tasks with text classification is simpler than you think, thanks to open-source libraries and SaaS tools that are easily accessible through APIs.

-With a tool like MonkeyLearn, you can create a custom classification model and integrate it into your own apps in just minutes.
+With MonkeyLearn’s text classification API you can create a custom text classification model and integrate it into your own apps in just minutes.
 Ready to try it out?
-Request a demo from MonkeyLearn and start classifying your data right away.
+Sign up to MonkeyLearn and start classifying your data right away.